DEVELOPERS

 Inline verification without sending users away from a third-party page.

-Verify API
+Verification API

 WHY THIS MATTERS

-Verification without private disclosure
+Public verification without private disclosure

 Internal governance review stays in the private verification engine.